On the Necessity and Sufficiency of the Zames-Falb Multipliers for Bounded Operators: Robust stability against monotone nonlinearity

 \begin{rem} The preceding corollaries derive from Theorems \ref{th:1} and \ref{th:1_2} the classical results of applying the Zames-Falb multipliers to establishing stability of the feedback interconnection depicted in Figure \ref{fig:1} with $G\in\mathcal{RH}_{\infty}$ and $\Delta$ being a static time-invariant monotone nonlinearity.
-As $\mathbf{\Delta_{static}}$ is a subset of $\mathbf{\Delta}$ (respectively, $\mathbf{\bar{\Delta}_{static}}\subset\mathbf{\bar{\Delta}}$), it is unknown if condition \eqref{eq:th1} is necessary for uniform stability when the class of $\Delta$'s is restricted to be memoryless.
-It is indeed challenging to prove that the condition is unnecessary.
-One possible approach is to search for another class of multipliers beyond the Zames-Falb type to better characterize $\mathbf{\Delta_{static}}$.
-Nevertheless, this turns out to be undoable if the multipliers are constrained to be LTI.
-This can be observed from the fact that to make $G$ satisfy \eqref{eq: IQC G} `more easily', one or both of the diagonal elements of $\Pi(j\omega_0)$ may be chosen to be less than $0$ for some $\omega_0$.
-However, with such $\Pi(j\omega)$, one can always find $\Delta \in \mathbf{\Delta_{static}}$ (in fact, a nonnegative constant suffices) such that \eqref{eq: IQC_Delta} is violated.
-Therefore, the best one can do is to keep the diagonal elements of $\Pi$ zero.
-On the other hand, the off-diagonal elements of the Zames-Falb multiplier in \eqref{eq: multiplier 1} are already of the most general form presently known \cite{carrasco2013equivalence}. \end{rem} In next subsection, we will show that when the set of $\Delta$'s is further confined, condition \eqref{eq:th1} is sufficient but not necessary.
+As $\mathbf{\Delta_{static}}$ is a subset of $\mathbf{\Delta}_\beta$ (respectively, $\mathbf{\bar{\Delta}_{static}}\subset\mathbf{\bar{\Delta}}_\beta$), it is unknown if condition \eqref{eq:th1} is necessary for uniform stability when the class of $\Delta$'s is restricted to be memoryless. \end{rem} In next subsection, we will show that when the set of $\Delta$'s is further confined, condition \eqref{eq:th1} is sufficient but not necessary.